yasinsutoglu/testimonial-webpage/Readme.md

 - HTML / Semantic elements

-- CSS /The Display Property-The position Property - Transform Property
+- CSS /The Display Property - Transform Property - Grid -Flexbox

-- Opacity - Backgroun Image CSS-Units in CSS
+- Opacity - Background Image CSS - Units in CSS - Box-Shadow in Css

-- CSS Setting height and width-CSS Outline-CSS Combinators - CSS Border
+- CSS Setting height and width - CSS Combinators - CSS Border

 ### At the end of the project, i will be able to;